 The trail is fairly challenging.
 But, it is do-able if you are in reasonably good shape and if you go slow.
 By go slow, I mean stroll rather than hike.
 Hiking at altitude is a whole different animal.
 The people I saw who had a difficult time, were the people who were not in good shape or who insisted on hiking at the same rate they would at sea level.
 I guess they were afraid of getting left behind.

 Our guide hiked behind us until we were about 10 minutes away from the agreed upon stopping point.
 He then sprinted ahead.
 I hiked with a 74-year old woman.
 We were the slowest people in the group by far.
 Yet, there was only a difference of maybe 30 to 40 minutes max between our arrival time and the arrival time of the fastest hikers in our group.
 Often the difference was more like 10 minutes.

 I have blogged about the Inca Trail extensively.
 So you might want to take a look as you weigh your options.
 My blog is http://blog.llamaexpeditions.com/blog/.

 Other alternatives to the Inca Trail are the Lares trek and the Salkantay trek.
 Lares is not as steep and after the first day, Salkantay trends downward.

-Hope this helps! over 6 years ago
+Hope this helps! about 7 years ago

 The Machu Picchu trek is "expensive" because of the license you need to buy and because of the team accompanying you (we went in a small group, but there were more porters than participants...), but IT IS DEFINITELY WORTH IT !